 Lists cash inflows and outflows generated by the business during a specific period.
 It can be formatted through the direct or indirect method.

 Thus, financial accounting refers to recording of business transactions in accounts, which are summarized in the general ledger.
 This in turn helps in creating financial statements.

 Why Accounting for Businesses?

-Accounting on the contrary is the process that starts with bookkeeping and ends with reporting and recording all information as a financial statement at the end of every fiscal.
+Accounting is the process that starts with bookkeeping and ends with reporting and recording all information as a financial statement at the end of every fiscal.
 The following pointers list the importance of accounting in business: